BhubuPanda01/Weather_App/README.md

 The Weather App is a simple, responsive web application built using React.js and Vite.
 It allows users to search for real-time weather data by city name.
 The app fetches data from the OpenWeatherMap API and displays current weather conditions, including temperature, humidity, wind speed, and more.
 The app also features a dark mode toggle, allowing users to switch between light and dark themes for a more comfortable viewing experience.

 Key Features
+<li>Real-Time Weather Data: Search for the current weather conditions of any city.</li>
 Real-Time Weather Data: Search for the current weather conditions of any city.
 Dark Mode: Toggle between light and dark mode for a customizable user interface.
 Background Image: Background changes according to the weather or time of day, enhancing the user experience.